MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

     Install the desired test driver(s) on the target test PC.

     **Important**  After you have tested the development driver and worked through any code issues, retest the final production driver.
-In addition use the HLK to test the driver.
+In addition, use the HLK to test the driver.
 For more information, see [HyperVisor Code Integrity Readiness Test](https://msdn.microsoft.com/library/windows/hardware/dn955152).